Constraints on Metastable Dark Energy Decaying into Dark Matter: A Model for Dark Energy Decay

-In the work of Ref.~\cite{Shafieloo:2016bpk} a generic model of metastable DE decaying into DM was analyzed and constraints on the value of the decay rate were obtained.
-They considered three combinations of datasets in their analysis: (i) Firstly they used the Union-2.1 compilation ~\cite{SupernovaCosmologyProject:2011ycw} jointly with BAO data from SDSS DR7 (z = 0.35)~\cite{SDSS:2009ocz}, BOSS DR9 (z = 0.57)~\cite{Anderson:2012sa} and 6DF (z = 0.106)~\cite{Beutler:2011hx}. (ii) Next, they added to (i) BAO measurements of H(z) data at z = 2.34, namely H(2.34)~\cite{BOSS:2014hwf}. (iii) In the last analysis they included to (ii) the values for the CMB shift parameters from Ref.~\cite{Planck:2013pxb}.
-These three analyses constrained, respectively, the values: (i) $\Gamma/H_0=0 ^{+0.039}_{-0.028}$ (mean with 1$\sigma$ deviation); (ii) $\Gamma/H_0 = 0.04^{+0.34}_{-0.3}$ ; (iii) $\Gamma/H_0= - 0.015 \pm 0.02$.
-More details on their analysis and methodology can be found in~\cite{Shafieloo:2016bpk}.
-Recalling that the decay rate is the inverse of the decay time, this shows that the current constraints imply in a lifetime of the metastable DE greater than the age of the universe.
+In the work of~\cite{Shafieloo:2016bpk}, a generic model of metastable DE decaying into DM was analyzed and constraints on the value of the decay rate were obtained.
+Later in~\cite{Li:2019san}, a~further analysis of this model was performed using more recent data.
+In~the latter, they considered four combinations of datasets in their analysis: (1) Pantheon compilation~\cite{Pan-STARRS1:2017jku} in combination with BAO data from 6dFGS~\cite{Beutler:2011hx}, MGS~\cite{Ross:2014qpa}, and BOSS DR12~\cite{BOSS:2016wmc}.
+(2) They add BAO data from eBOSS DR14~\cite{eBOSS:2018yfg} to the first dataset.
+(3) They add high redshift BAO measurement from Ly$\alpha$ \cite{BOSS:2017uab} to the second dataset.
+(4) They included the CMB distance prior~\cite{Chen:2018dbv,Planck:2018vyg} to the full combination of datasets.
+These four analyses constrained, respectively, the following~values: (1) $\Gamma/H_0= 0.47^{+0.5}_{-0.5}$ (mean with 1$\sigma$ deviation); (2) $\Gamma/H_0 = 0.07^{+0.4}_{-0.3}$ ; (3) $\Gamma/H_0= 0.51^{+0.27}_{-0.25}$; (4) $\Gamma/H_0 = -0.02^{+0.01}_{-0.01}$.
+More details on their analysis and methodology can be found in~\cite{Li:2019san}.
+We can use these constraints in order to estimate an upper limit on the decay rate and to analyze the scenario that results from this limiting value.
+Although~the constraints differ depending on the dataset used, we can consider $\Gamma/H_0 \leq \mathcal{O}(10^{-1})$ as a reasonable estimate for the upper limit.
+The~analysis we are going to perform in the following sections will provide us with the mass of the resulting dark matter particle (Section \ref{sec3}), and~the fraction of energy currently remaining in the false vacuum (Section \ref{sec4}).

-We are going to consider the aforementioned constraints in order to compute, in the next section, the mass of the dark matter particle that will result from such a process in the MDE model.
-It will become clear that the results are not so sensitive to the specific limit on $\Gamma$ chosen among the results presented above.